 Fantasies are not frivolous.
 They can be entertaining, distracting, frightening, even arousing, but they also allow for creativity and help us plan for the future.
 As long as we don't mistake fantasies for reality (as in delusional disorder and schizophrenia) or let them become too rigid (as in paraphilias), they provide a necessary escape from the here and now.

 Why do we often think we know what we want, only to be disappointed with our purchases and choices?
-Behavioral economics studies just how irrational we humans can be.
+Behavioral economics shows just how irrational humans can be.
 Here's insight into the surprising ways in which our emotions and thought patterns guide us toward predictable economic decisions.